NhatNam041206/Calibrate/README.md

 # Camera Line-Angle Calibration & PID Control

-This repository contains a **minimal but complete toolkit** for estimating the tilt of parallel floor tiles (or any pair of nearly-horizontal lines) in real-time, and mapping that angle to differential wheel RPM with a PID controller.
-It was designed for a small mobile robot, but the modules are written generically so you can reuse them in other vision-based alignment tasks.
+This toolkit measures the tilt of parallel floor tiles—or any nearly horizontal lines—live on camera, then feeds that angle into a PID controller that balances left‑ and right‑wheel RPMs.

 ---

-## 📂 File Overview
+## File Overview

 | File           | Purpose                                                                                                                                                                                                                          |
 | -------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |